 3. If you want to recover an individual file or recover the entire minidisk to a temporary disk, you need to define a temporary disk.
 The temporary disk must be the same DASD type that is provided by your installation media and the same size as the minidisk you want to recover.
 (See the \$ITEMMD\$ \$TABLE\$ on the 4CC disk for the size of the minidisk you want to recover.)

-'''

-define [t3390 or vfb-512] loadaddr
+define [t3390 or vfb-512] loadaddr loadaddr

-mdisksize
+mdisksize The address of the temporary disk.

-DASD loadaddr DEFINED
+DASD loadaddr DEFINED mdisksize

-Ready; T=n.nn/n.nn hh:mm:ss
+Ready; T=n.nn/n.nn hh:mm:ss The size of the minidisk you want to

-'''
+restore.